DevLeoko/license-gate-docs/self-hosting/docker.md

 FRONTEND_FQDN=licensegate.example.com
 ```

-The Backend_FQDN and FRONTEND_FQDN are required for ssl-certificate generation and **NEED** to match your frontend and backend urls.
+The `BACKEND_FQDN` and `FRONTEND_FQDN` are required for ssl-certificate generation and **NEED** to match your frontend and backend urls.
 These are the domains your dashboard and the associated API will be reachable from.

 ## Starting the docker-service